Now you've been diagnosed with MS, what happens next?

 You may need some time to adjust to your diagnosis and learn more about MS for yourself, before you try to explain it to a wider range of people.
-You might like to think about when you need to tell, or would like to tell, people that you know less well such as your childminder, football coach or tennis partner.
+Not everyone needs to know everything about your MS.

-You may not consider yourself disabled if MS has no effect, or only a small effect, on what you can do.
-However, the Equality Act states that people with MS are included so you are protected by the Act from the point of diagnosis should you need it.
+Although you may not consider yourself disabled if MS has no effect, or only a small effect, on what you can do, people with MS are included under the Equality Act from the point of diagnosis should you need it.

 Support from health professionals